 When you are in an auto accident, it can be difficult to think straight.
 Keep in mind that your priority should be your health, the safety of those around you, and your future well-being.
 These steps can help to keep those priorities in order while also protecting your personal rights and maximizing your potential to get justice down the road.

-1. Call 911
+1. CALL 911

 Anytime an accident results in an injury, obstruction of the road, or significant vehicle or property damage, calling 911 is crucial.
-Emergency responders will answer right away, while the police will arrive to create an accident report with details of the scene.
+Emergency responders will answer right away, and the police will arrive to create an accident report with details of the scene.

 It’s illegal in California to leave the site of an accident.
 And even if it weren’t, doing so might make you look suspicious.
 So, as tempting as it might be to chase after a perpetrator or just go home, it’s vital to stay at the scene of the accident as long as needed.